About the Mists

 My teenage years consisted of a lot of spiritual wandering.
 My searching for an established religion during those years created the foundation for my future path as an eclectic pagan.
 In my seeking, I explored a variety of beliefs – Wicca, Buddhism, Celtic reconstruction, Voodoo, skeptical agnosticism, Native American beliefs, Hinduism, and so on.
 None of these felt right on their own, even though elements of them resonated with me.
 At the time that I was researching, there weren’t many resources for someone who was starting on an eclectic path.

-In college, I was fortunate enough to have someone thrown in my path who had successfully navigated the same spiritual labyrinths I was travelling and come out the other side with an integrated eclectic practice.
+In college, I was fortunate enough to have someone thrown in my path who had successfully navigated the same spiritual labyrinths I was traveling and come out the other side with an integrated eclectic practice.
 At the same time, I came to realize that the guiding voice that had been present my entire life belonged to a specific deity and that she had always been an important influence.
 With the help of my friend and mentor, I set upon the journey of creating an integrated eclectic practice.
 Many years later, I am still on that journey, forging my own spiritual path.